Are the Laodiceans Modern Sadducees and Pharisees?

 Antiochus polluted the altar by offering a sow upon it.
 He declared the daily sacrifices and other Mosaic ceremonies illegal and committed an abomination of desolation by erecting an image of Zeus in the holy place...Mattathias, father of five sons, refused to offer sacrifices in a profane manner...He and his sons fled to the mountains and began the famous Maccabean revolt (The Nelson Study Bible, 1997.
 Notes, page 1442).

 In like manner, most rightly left WCG because of various abominations that they saw occur.
-For example, WCG now uses a cross now as part of its identification which was on the property in Pasadena (I have seen it), and is now part of their logo.
+For example, the changed WCG began to use a cross now as part of its identification which was on its property in Pasadena (I have seen it), before they sold it.
+And a cross is now part of their logo (including the one with their name change to Grace Communion Internationalo).
 Notice this historical parallel:

 In 46 B.C., Roman coins show Jupiter holding a scepter terminating in a cross.
 This was his symbol (Babylon Mystery Religion, 1966, page 53).